 How to get there

-To drive to the park reserve, take Route 138 (the Whale Route) to the gateway to the Mingan Archipelago.
-This drive will take you through some of the beautiful villages found in the Minganie region.
+By car: To drive to the park reserve, take Route 138 to Longue-Pointe-de-Mingan or Havre-Saint-Pierre, the gateways to the Mingan Archipelago.
+This drive will also take you through some of the beautiful villages found in the Minganie area.

-The region is also accessible by plane, via the Havre-Saint-Pierre or Sept-Îles airport.
+By plane: You can also fly to the region via the airports in Havre-Saint-Pierre or Sept-Îles.
 If you land in Sept-Îles, you will need to rent a vehicle or take the bus from there.

-Several boat operators offer service to Havre-Saint-Pierre.
-Enjoy being rocked by the sea as you explore various ports along the St. Lawrence during short stops.
+By boat: Several boat operators offer transportation from Rimouski or the Lower North Shore to Havre-Saint-Pierre.
+Enjoy being rocked by the waves and exploring various ports along the St. Lawrence during short stops along the way.

-Once you arrive in the Minganie region, there are several options for travelling by boat or water taxi to the islands, with daily departures from Havre-Saint-Pierre and Longue-Pointe-de-Mingan.
+Once you have arrived in the Minganie area, there are several options for travelling by boat or water taxi to the islands, with daily departures from Havre-Saint-Pierre and Longue-Pointe-de-Mingan.
 Inquire directly from the companies to find out their schedules.